StreakyFly/FlappyBirdPlus/README.md

 Output:
  - jump or not
- - fire or not
- - reload or not
+ - fire, reload or do nothing
  - use the 3rd slot item or not
  - use a potion or not
  - use a heal or not